What are Dry Eyes?

 The only way to have a proper diagnosis of dry eye is to see a qualified eye doctor who has experience in treating dry eye.
 Many people buy over-the-counter drops to provide a few minutes of relief.
 This either does nothing, or it could make the dry eyes worse if the drop contains preservatives that lead to irritation with overuse.

 An eye doctor needs to find the source of the dry eye to be able to prescribe the proper remedy for it.
 Some dry eye cases can be fixed with a simple approach of drinking more water and adding certain supplements to your diet.
 There are also prescription and over-the counter-drops that can help provide some relief.

-If you or someone you know believes that you have chronic dry eye, please contact The Eye Doctors in New Tampa or Trinity to schedule an evaluation.
+If you or someone you know believes that you have a chronic dry eye, please contact True Eye Experts in New Tampa or Trinity to schedule an evaluation.
 The symptoms will not go away on their own, but with our help, you can find relief!

-- The OCULUS Keratograph® 5 is a groundbreaking piece of imaging equipment is especially useful for testing, diagnosing and treating dry eye disease.
+The OCULUS Keratograph® 5 is a groundbreaking piece of imaging equipment that is especially useful for testing, diagnosing and treating dry eye disease.

-- Are your eyelids flaking, burning, itching and crusting?
-Your vision care specialist at The Eye Doctors can help ease the uncomfortable feeling that goes along with blepharitis.
+Are your eyelids flaking, burning, itching, and crusting?
+Your vision care specialist at True Eye Experts can help ease the uncomfortable feeling that goes along with blepharitis.

-- Dry eyes are a common condition effecting many people – sometimes influenced by the season, by allergies, tear production.
+Dry eyes are a common condition affecting many people – sometimes influenced by the season, by allergies, tear production.
 Our FAQ on Dry Eyes can help answer many of your common questions in this area.